unikraft/loupe/README.md

 ### Performance & Resource Usage Impact Analysis

 Loupe can analyze, for each system call stubbed/faked, the impact on performance and resource usage.

+For that...
-For that, the test script must be extended to support benchmarking (usually very simple!), and `explore.py` must be called with particular arguments.
+- the test script must be extended to support benchmarking (usually very simple!);
+- and `explore.py` must be called with particular arguments.

 **Step 1**: Add support to the test script.
 The test script may be passed an argument.
 If the value of the argument is `benchmark`, then the script is asked